You-Gao/Blog/_books/2025-01-01-democratizing-innovation.md

 ## Hashicorps Move to BSL

 The story here is that the tooling under Hashicorp was deemed "open-source," similar to how Vagrant was before Hashicorp was created as an entity.
-The users or user firms were able to openly commit to the source code of any of the Hashicorp tools like Terraform, Helm, Consul, etc. The backlash occurred when they tried to shift over to a BSL license, which meant that their status was now more of a manufacturer than an "information community".
+The users or user firms were able to openly commit to the source code of any of the Hashicorp tools like Terraform, Helm, Consul, etc. The backlash occurred when they tried to shift over to a BSL license, which meant that their status was now more of a manufacturer than an "information community."
 It follows a similar pattern to the whole open-source -> enterprise edition firm.
 This incompatibility stems from the conversion of user innovation to a firm status, creating a contradiction of the general open-source ethos.

-I myself thought that Hashicorp was acting like an open-source org that holds these projects, without the goal of profiting from them.
+I thought that Hashicorp was acting like an open-source organization that held these projects without the goal of profiting from them.
 But really, why is this open-source enterprise business model causing so much drama?
-Similar to RHEL, the developer firms contributes to the open-source and benefits from user contributions.
+Similar to RHEL, the developer firms contribute to the open-source and benefit from user contributions.
 Then, they go on to offer an enterprise edition that is aimed not at users but at user firms.
 These developer firms ostensibly profit from commercialization via enterprise editions, which are large sums.
 One standard line against the model is highlighting that open-source is open-source, not free nor enterprise, and developing a model around profits is against that.
 The second one highlights the nature of an "open-source org" and if it is tenable as they are allowed to modify the licenses to the project in the future to make it proprietary.
 An interesting enough observation here is that drama only occurs due to the B2B-esque dealings of these firms and usually never at the user-user level[^6].

 My summary of understanding this debacle is found in two questions.
-The individual user asks why there is a need for this project to be enterprise-level.
-The firm user asks why should I pay for this "open-source" project?
-Enterprise Open Source is more of a CYA purchase than anything, akin to hiring consultants.
+The individual user asks why this project needs to be enterprise-level, and the firm user asks why I should pay for this "open-source" project.
+Enterprise Open Source is more of a CYA purchase than anything akin to hiring consultants.

 <img style="display: block; margin-left: auto; margin-right: auto" src="https://imgs.xkcd.com/comics/dependency.png"/>